kellyegan/StillMoving/_posts/2017-09-19-motion_movement.md

 categories: week
 ---

-This week will continue our introduction to After Effects as well as look at more examples of art addressing project 1.
+This week will continue our introduction to After Effects as well as look at more examples of art addressing [Project 1](/StillMoving/Assignments/Project-1.html).

 ## Schedule